Sringkhal: Plot

 The plot is based against a rural backdrop.
-Dayaram (Badal Das), an old man, in the hope to see a family flowering, had allowed Nilakanta (Saurav Hazarika) to settle down.
-Kalidas (Adil Hussain), a friend of Nilakanta, who had fallen for Ambika (Jaya Seal Ghosh) had informed Nilakanta that cupid had indeed struck.
+Dayaram, an old man, in the hope to see a family flowering, had allowed Nilakanta to settle down.
+Kalidas, a friend of Nilakanta, who had fallen for Ambika had informed Nilakanta that cupid had indeed struck.
 When Nilakanta informs Kalidas that he will soon be marrying Ambika, the gentleman in Kalidas ensures that he does not complicate matters and moves away on business.

 But after her husband passes away, Ambika, struggles for survival and brings up her children and an infant doing the odd menial work in the village.
 Once, on her way back home, she captures timid four pigeons which make Ambika shed some of her timidity.
 Kalidas returns after long years to frequently spend long hours in Dayaram's courtyard.
 Dayaram dreams that Ambika hunger ends soon.
 He wants to play cupid this time.
 Ambika too is aware of Dayaram's intentions.
 One day when Kalidas asks "Were you aware that my mother had gone over to your place to scout for you as my bride?"
 Ambika is dumb struck.
 Dayaram weaves Ambika baskets to take the pigeons to the market.
 He ensures Kalidas accompanies her.
 Dusk falls.
 The pigeons remain unsold.
 Ambika does not disagree to Kalidas's proposal to buy the pigeons for a meal in her household.
 The flickers of the market lamps light up her face.